|Holland 2002 vs Germany|

 In Holland, Mark van Bommel's career was associated PSV, where he had two separated stints.
 However, his most famous part of his career was spent with Bayern Munich.
 He was their first ever non-German captain.
-He played 79 times for Holland and was a main player as Holland reached the 2010 World Cuo Final in South Africa.
+He played 79 times for Netherlands and was a main player as Holland reached the 2010 World Cup Final in South Africa.

 CM: Edgar Davids